phstc/uploader_rails/README.md

 Firstly, thank you for the opportunity, I really enjoyed to learn more about uploading.
-Before I used to create simple form uploads, but to achieve the Challenge objectives "create a form upload with progress feedback, without Apache or Nginx modules" I needed to learn, it was really cool.
+Before I used to create simple form uploads, but to achieve the Challenge objectives "create a form upload with progress feedback, without Apache or Nginx modules", I needed to investigate more about upload, it was really cool.

 I decided to split this project into small projects, the [Uploader in Node.js](https://github.com/phstc/uploader_nodejs) and the [Uplader client in Rails](https://github.com/phstc/uploader_rails).
 Kind of System of Systems.
 Node.js fits better for the upload (event-driven, non-blocking I/O) and Rails fits better for the client (gems, community, maturity etc).